-The CCD Module is your primary image acquisition module in Ekos.
-It enables you to capture single (Preview) or multiple images (Sequence Queue) along with selection of filter wheel, if available.
+The CCD Module is your primary image and video acquisition module in Ekos.
+It enables you to capture single (Preview), multiple images (Sequence Queue), or record SER videos along with selection of filter wheel, if available.

 - CCD: Select the active CCD camera.
 If your camera has a guide head, you can select it from here as well.

-- CCD: Select the active Filter Wheel device and active filter.
+- FW: Select the active Filter Wheel device.
 If your camera has a built-in filter wheel, the device would be the same as the camera.

 - Exposure: Specify exposure duration in seconds.